haoqichen20/phuego/README.md

 done
 ```

 ### 5).
-Running phuego with removed network nodes.
+Running phuEGO with removed network nodes
 In a drugging or a knockout experiment, one might want to removed the knocked out targets from the reference network before performing network propagation, assuming that they are no longer functional.
-To do so, one could specify a .csv file as below, and provide to phuego:
+To do so, one could specify a .csv file as below, and provide to phuEGO:

 ```text
 UniprotID_1,UniprotID_2,UniprotID_3